oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 Clients MUST register one or more redirect URIs with the authorization server, and use only exact registered redirect URIs in the authorization request.

-Authorization servers MUST require an exact match of a registered redirect URI as described in {{Section 4.1.1 of -oauth-security-topics}}.
+Authorization servers MUST require an exact match of a registered redirect URI as described in {{Section 4.1.1 of RFC9700}}.
 This helps to prevent attacks targeting the authorization code.